NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 ```

-Two narratives present themselves:
+Several interpretations present themselves.
 1: This is a bias, a component of self-interest.
+Perhaps people who have mental ilnesses are in more pain, and people who feel pain are more selfish.
+If this was an op-ed piece, much could be said about how the above is why we take care of cultivating rationality, and I'd propose that this topic is more conducive to research analysis of the sort in which QALYs are estimated, and that asking the broad public for opinions is not that valuable.
 2: People who feel mental pain have *grokked* negative utilitarianism, or similarly have different intuitions about the matter.

-For various factors, some of which are opaque to me, my system 1 is more sympathetic with the first framing.
-Thus, I'd propose that this topic is more conducive to research analysis of the sort in which QALYs are estimated, and that asking the broad public for opinions is not that valuable.
+3: "Those who believe they could personally benefit might assess ressources as more valuable precisely because they benefit themselves" is logically equivalent to "Those who don't believe they could personally benefit might assess resources as less valuable precisely because they wouldn't benefit themselves", but in the second case, the connotation is that the bias is on the part of the mentally healthy people.
+More neutrally, this is perhaps a case of the typical mind fallacy, in which both mentally healthy and mentally ill people use the heuristic of estimating the typical EA mind as similar to their mind, and thus reach different conclusions.
+4: Others.

+Personal comment: After having considered the above interpretations, I still assign most of the probability mass to interpretation 1: that this mechanism is [due to self-interest, or structurally similar to it](http://elephantinthebrain.com).
+That seems to me to be the most straightforward and simple hypothesis, whereas I see the other ones as sophisticated ex post facto rationalizations, that is, of being the answers to the following question: now that we know that this happened, what other mechanisms could explain the same phenomenon while not accusing anyone of being influenced by self-interest? (that has been, incidentally, the algorithm used to generate these ideas).
+To express the above numerically, I think that the intuitive odds which I assign to (Interpretation 1: Interpretation 2 or Interpretation 3) would broadly and roughly be in the neighbourhood of (98:2) to (80:20), but definitely not (50:50).
+This judgement may appear, and in fact be, one-sided.

+Readers are welcome to reach their own conclusions.

 The effect is very robust to different modelizations: regressing instead on empty answers to question 25:  "Which if any of the following resources do you think you could potentially benefit from?", regressing on whether the respondents have a mental disorder instead of whether they say they'd benefit from mental health ressources, including "Not sure" answers in the regression, etc.